 DLSS 3 can also improve performance in cases where the GPU is bottlenecked by the CPU.
+For instance, Microsoft Flight Simulator is a common example of a game that is CPU-limited because of its physics and gigantic draw distances.
 This limits the performance benefits that traditional super resolution technologies can offer.
 In this case however, DLSS 3's ability to generate frames still provides up to a 2x performance improvement.
 For more information on OFA and DLSS 3, please read the NVIDIA Ada Science Whitepaper.